cloudinary-community/gatsby-transformer-cloudinary/packages/gatsby-transformer-cloudinary/README.md

 ## Features

 - Upload local project media assets to a secure remote CDN
+- Upload remote media assets to a secure remote CDN
 - Utilize media assets on Cloudinary in gatsby-image
 - Use gatsby-image `fluid` and `fixed` formats on Cloudinary assets
 - Retrieve media files in optimized formats with responsive breakpoints